yekesys/terraform_ec2/README.md

 Use Terraform to spin up a new EC2 instance

-This is work in progress.

-This is working for a file.
+This is working for a file, and for spinning up an EC2 instance.

+To prepare, set the AWS credentials.
+For example, see `thiekeys.sh`

 To deploy:\
 `terraform init`\
+`terraform plan`\
 `terraform apply`

-The file `filea.txt` is created:\
+The instance should be running and file `filea.txt` is created:\
 `cat filea.txt`

 Look at status:\